Skip to content

 How long should the test strip be immersed in the urine?
 Plus

-The test strip should only be immersed in the urine briefly, approximately 1 second, so that all test fields are moistened with urine.
+The test strip should only be immersed in the urine briefly, for about 1 second, so that all test fields are moistened with urine.

 How long does it take to read the test result?
 Plus